ROUTING, MOBILE & TELEMATICS FAQs

 The goal of route optimization is to take customer orders and considering the available resources, road network and operational constraints and determine the combination of routes and stops that best meets the company’s objectives.

 This could include meeting customer delivery requirements while minimizing costs or when delivery resources are scarce, delivering those orders that generate the greatest profit.
-The number of variables and how they can be represented as part of the route optimization process also effects the ability of the route optimizer to provide results that are in line with the company’s objectives.
+The number of variables and how they can be represented as part of the optimization process also affects the ability of the route optimizer to provide results that are in line with the company’s objectives.

 These variables can include vehicle size, cost and product suitability, driver skills, road network restrictions such as suitable commercial roads, customer time window requirements and delivered goods restrictions such as frozen storage or ensuring that certain commodities cannot travel together.